It's a question I come across often on social media: Do you need a college degree in order to become an entrepreneur?

 Before the Pro-College Trolls scroll down to the comments, let me say this.
 There is still a role for a college degree, and absolutely some professions that should continue to require one.
 As they should.
 No one wants a doctor or lawyer without a degree practicing on them.
 No matter how many YouTube videos they've watched.

 But specifically speaking to those interested in starting their own businesses, a college degree is neither a necessity nor a benefit.
-Here are 5 reason why.
+Here are 5 reasons why.

 "Success" in College is Different than "Success" in Business